 And making any changes to the fonts, styling, images and their sizes is a breeze.
 With a simple adjustment here and there, you can easily get a head start instead of starting from scratch.
-Get access to all of the coding that the creators used following the link down below.
+Get access to all the coding the creators used following the link below.

-Another example of the classic CSS image gallery is this simple animated inspiration perfect for anyone looking to get creative.
+Another classic CSS image gallery example is this simple animated inspiration perfect for anyone looking to get creative.
 Based entirely on the CSS and HTML structure, this whole interface is responsive and readily adjusts to every device screen size with ease.
-The image holders are elevated further using simple transition and change in opacity when hovered over.
+The image holders are elevated further using simple transitions and changes in opacity when hovered over.
 In addition to that, it also reveals the text sections alongside the smooth hover effect.
 The flexible and versatile interface is easily adjustable as well.

 CSS Photo Gallery With Popin